Dominic-Mutiso/Dominic-Mutiso/README.md

 - Clinical Reporting in R

 **🌐 Get in Touch:**
 - I'm always open to discussing new ideas, projects, or opportunities.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com)
+Find me me on [LinkedIn](https://www.linkedin.com)

 ---